JoergHolz/LocalAdmin/README.md

 ##5.
 Security
-You can do some powerful task with LocalAdmin - therefore harden your enviroment.
+You can do some powerful tasks with LocalAdmin - therefore harden your enviroment.
 On default LocalAdmin has a .htaccess in htdocs, which limits the permission only to the local machine.

 ##6.
 Extending LocalAdmin

 LocalAdmin is based on [Codeigniter](https://www.codeigniter.com).

 ###6.1 Moving htdocs
-If you need or want to change the location of htdocs, then you have to change these two setting in index.php:
+If you need or want to change the location of htdocs, then you have to change these two settings in index.php:

 ```
 $system_path = '../system';